octabytes/blog/content/posts/migration/migrate-your-customized-application-to-elestio/index.md

 If you are trying to migrate the database data then follow the instructions below to complete the migration without any data loss

-1. If you are using a database that provides a UI option eg: phpMyAdmin or pgAdmin then you can go ahead with to export setting of the original database export the data in the file and import that data from the file inside the Elestio instance
+1. If you are using a database that provides a UI option eg: phpMyAdmin or pgAdmin then you can go ahead with to export setting of the original database export the data in the file and import that data from the file inside the OctaByte instance
 2. If the database does not have UI or provide dedicated options for import and export in UI then follow the same above steps to manually add the exported data file to the VM and then restore the file in the database

 ### 6️⃣ Testing the Migration

-1. You have successfully migrated to Elestio, now it's time for testing if your database is running as you intended
+1. You have successfully migrated to OctaByte, now it's time for testing if your database is running as you intended
-2. Make use of integrated tools in Elestio like File Explorer, VScode, or Filezilla to set the additional data and assets
+2. Make use of integrated tools in OctaByte like File Explorer, VScode, or Filezilla to set the additional data and assets
 3. If you find any issues with the migration, try to restart your instance and restart containers using the following commands